kellyclemmensen/CXSProj1/README.md

 The machines on the internal network are not exposed to the public Internet.
 Only the Jump-Provisioner machine can accept connections from the Internet.
 The load balancer in front of the Web hosts, is configured with a public IP address and access is restricted to a specific source and destination port.

-A summary of the initial access policies at this stage of the build can be found in the table below.
+A summary of the access policies of the build can be found in the table below.

 | Name  | Publicly Accessible  | Allowed IP Addresses  | Port  |
 |---|---|---|---|